Conference Program (draft)

 State of the Industry - Setting the Tone

 Industry leaders discuss the current state of the sailing industry and examine how geopolitical and economic dynamics are shaping the sport.
-The session will explore the global context and its impact on sailing, while also assessing how the sport can — or could — benefit from support from European institutions.
+The session will explore the global context and its impact on the sport of sailing.

 Growing the Sport

-How can we attract more people to the sport by addressing its key barriers, clarifying accessible pathways, and overcoming the perception that sailing is difficult or intimidating to join?
+Dan Jaspers will chair this session and discuss how to attract more people to the sport by addressing its key barriers, clarifying accessible pathways, and overcoming the perception that sailing is difficult or intimidating to join.

-Race formats: How can we make sailing more attractive and appealing to the younger generation?
+Race formats: How can we make sailing more attractive and appealing ?

 12:45 am: LUNCH BREAK